 The government of the British Virgin Island is a constitutional monarchy with a democratic parliament.
 The official name of the British Virgin Island government is referred to as Her Majesty’s Government of Virgin Islands.
 The government structures of the British Virgin Islands are as stated in the constitution, which was adopted in 2007.

 Qualifications to get registered as a voter in the Virgin Islands are regulated by the article 28 of the British Virgin Island constitution.
 The article states that an individual is qualified to vote if they are 18 years and above, and either a resident of the United States Virgin Islands or the British Virgin Islands.
 The general elections on the Virgin Islands are held every four years as per the constitution.
-Since 1999, the country has had a 2-party system, which means that there are only two political parties in the country.
+Since 1999, the country has had a 2-party system, which means that there are only two political parties active in the country.
 These two parties are the Virgin Island Party and the National Democratic Party.
 The constitution does not stipulate the exact campaign duration in the country.
 The constitution does not stipulate the number of successive terms a premier can hold the office, but the shortest serving premier is Cyril Romney, who served from November 11, 1983, to October 1, 1986.

-This page was last modified on January 9th, 2018
+This page was last modified on May 1st, 2018